Hans Feibusch: Work in England and Wales

 A mural in the apse was painted at St Barnabas, Eltham themed on 'Christ ascended in glory'.
 The church had been destroyed in June 1944 and rebuilt in the 1950s with an altered interior.
 Feibusch's artwork was created after the remodelled interior was installed with a linear feature in the nave surmounted by angels.
 This was one of six that Feibusch painted as acts of reconciliation.
 He spoke of how he had come to know the church while taking a bus to work in Lewisham during the Second World War.

 For nearly forty years the artist Phyllis Bray collaborated with Feibusch on producing his church murals.

 He also produced non-religious work at the village of Portmeirion in Wales as a result of his friendship with Clough Williams-Ellis, and his portrait of Williams-Ellis is held in the National Portrait Gallery.
 He also decorated civic buildings in Dudley and Newport.
-A series of twelve murals by Feibusch, each over 20 ft, around the central hall of Newport Civic Centre, tell the history of Newport.
+A series of twelve murals by Feibusch and Bray, each over 20 ft, around the central hall of Newport Civic Centre, tell the history of Newport.
 They were commissioned by Newport Corporation in 1960 and painted during the period 1961–1964.
 The Dolman Theatre in Newport houses a mural of an early travelling theatre painted by Feibusch in 1967.